 What is fill lighting in photography?

 Fill light is any type of light that is less bright than the key light and is used to fill in the shadow details caused by the key light.
-Using a main light as well as a fill light is what’s called a two light set up.
+Using a main light as well as a fill light is called a two light set up.
 Fill lighting doesn’t even have to be an actual light, but we’ll get to that in a moment.

 Fill light controls the depth of shadows in an image and therefore impacts whether an image is high contrast or low contrast, depending on how much fill is used.

-In the studio you have complete control over all light, so you set your main light at whatever brightness you want and then the fill light less bright.
+In the studio you have complete control over light, so you set your main light at whatever brightness you want and then the fill light less bright.
 This is the essence of using lighting ratio to control shadows and I strongly advise using a light meter for this.
 How bright or dim the fill flash is depends on the image you want to create and the light ratio you use by adjusting the power settings of your strobes.

 - Time of day